Somatic Experiencing

 • Calm emotional reactivity and reduce the shame or guilt that often follows

-• Shift the sense that something’s wrong with you, and recognize your responses as protective—even when they no longer serve you
+• Shift the belief that something’s wrong with you and understand your patterns as protective

-• Support your body in recognizing when you’re safe, so you don’t stay stuck in survival mode
+• Help your body recognize when you’re safe so you’re not stuck in survival mode

-• Grow your ability to feel joy, rest, connection, and trust in yourself—not just survive, but actually feel like yourself again
+• Grow your ability to feel joy, rest, connection, and trust in yourself.
+Not just survive, but feel like yourself again

-If you’re ready for support that includes your whole self - your body, your mind, and everything you’ve carried, this is a place to begin.
+If you’re ready for support that includes your body, your mind, and everything you’ve been carrying, this is a place to begin.

-I offer online somatic therapy to adults throughout Florida, including Delray Beach, Boca Raton, Fort Lauderdale, and nearby areas.
+I offer online mind-body therapy to adults throughout Florida, including West Palm Beach, Delray Beach, Boca Raton, Fort Lauderdale, and nearby areas.
 Whether you're navigating anxiety, trauma, or chronic pain, we can do this work together from your home.

 I'm also licensed in Illinois and see clients across the state, including Chicago.